thatguykwameC/py-projects-hub/Hangman/readme.md

 ---

-"""
 Modules:

-config — constants, word list and display utils — game logic and input handling
+- config: — constants, word list and display
-"""
+- utils: game logic and input handling
+- app: main app

+---

-This game was built in 3 versions: v1.o handles no occurences of substrings v2.0 handles multiple occurences of substrings v3.0 handles game restart
+This game was built in 3 versions:

+- v1.0 handles no occurences of substrings
+- v2.0 handles multiple occurences of substrings
+- v3.0 handles game restart